 Today, Elizabeth Bay House is conserved and curated by Sydney Living Museums, and has a pre-eminent place on Sydney’s heritage map.
 This year’s Sydney Open experience includes rare public access to the portico and servants’ rooms, and a glimpse into the roof space.

 Access parts of this magnificent historic house rarely seen by the public.
 After an introduction in its famous saloon, climb the cantilevered staircase and step out onto the portico for sweeping views over Elizabeth Bay to Sydney Heads.
 Imagine the original 54-acre estate, with its private botanic garden, grottoes and meandering woodland walks.
 See inside servants’ rooms and peek into the roof spaces – a rare treat for public visitors.

 Sydney Living Museums expert staff.

 This tour has a capacity of 12 people per session.

-- Be aged 18 years or older, with a good fitness level
+Guests must be aged 18 years or older, with a good fitness level.

 Elizabeth Bay House's involvement in Sydney Open has been made possible by Sydney Living Museums.